-4.2.
+- 4. Transmission scheme - 4.1.
 Direct transmission

-The transmission of OPC UA supports TCP protocol and HTTP protocol, when security is ignored, OPC UA can be considered to support HTTP transmission.
-On the other hand, CoAP is seen as a simplified HTTP protocol so that it can be applied to resource-constrained network.
+The transmission of OPC UA supports TCP protocol and HTTP protocol.
+COAP is seen as a simplified HTTP protocol so that it can be applied to resource-constrained network.
 Therefore, this document considers the use of CoAP to directly transfer OPC UA messages.
-OPC UA packets are encoded in either binary or xml format, and the optional fields in the CoAP header specify parameters to support these two formats, and the option field in the CoAP header can specify parameters that support both formats.
-Therefore, according to the format specified by the CoAP header, the entire packet of the OPC UA can be encapsulated in the payload of the CoAP message for direct transmission, as shown in Figure 5.
+OPC UA packets are encoded in either binary or xml format, and the optional fields in the CoAP header specify parameters to support these two formats.
+Therefore, according to the format specified by the CoAP header, the entire packet of the OPC UA can be encapsulated in the payload of the CoAP message for direct transmission, as shown in Figure 4.
 According to CoAP, noted that this method of transmission needs to be modified on the server side and the client side of the OPC UA according to CoAP.